bushw011/urmorris-pages/pages/06.variety/18.her/blog.md

     url_taxonomy_filters: true
 ---

-**By Desmond Homann, Variety Editor** _originally published in Issue 1, Volume 31 of The Univeristy Register on Friday, April 13, 2018_
+**By Desmond Homann, Variety Editor** _originally published in Issue 1, Volume 31 of The Univeristy Register on Friday, September 14, 2018_

 Let’s talk about her.
 You know exactly who I mean.
 Maybe her name is Karen or Carol or Cheryl or Annette; either way, you know which one I mean, and you know just how powerful she is.
 With a glass of wine in one hand and a lapdog that she calls her “baby” in the other, she will do anything in her power to prevent you from being invited to the cul-de-sac’s cookout.
 After that nonsense you pulled last year with your store-bought taco salad, there’s no heckin’ way she’s going to let you back in.